Asafmazar/website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Southern California Incoming - Postdoctoral Researcher at the Wharton School of Business, University of Pennsylvania
+- name: Postdoctoral Research Fellow, The Wharton School, University of Pennsylvania
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Asaf Mazar is a Ph.D. candidate in psychology at the University of Southern California.
-His research interests involve how people form desirable habits, and how they can disrupt undesirable ones.
+bio: Asaf Mazar is a Behavioral Scientist and Postdoctoral Research Fellow at The Wharton School, University of Pennsylvania.
+He studies how people form desirable habits, and how they can disrupt undesirable ones.

 interests:
 - Habits